documenteinaer/pkt_captures/collect_beacons.md

 `# tshark -T fields -e frame.time_epoch -e wlan.bssid -e radiotap.dbm_antsignal -r ./saved.pcap '(wlan.fc.type_subtype == 0x0008) && (wlan.bssid == 22:22:22:11:11:11)'` use a selection filter to select beacon frames from the file, and only prints certain fields.
 Here we see the display filter syntax, which is also used by wireshark.

+Raspberry PIs unfortunately do nos support monitor mode out of the box, as they rely on Broadcom chipsets :-(.
+There seems to be a way to patch the kernel to allow for [monitor mode on the Pi](https://github.com/seemoo-lab/nexmon).

 #### managed mode - not connected